CateNorm: Categorical Normalization for Robust Medical Image Segmentation: Experiments

-\textbf{Effectiveness of the Spatially-adaptive Normalization.} Figure \ref{fig:Visualize_norm} visualizes the learned $\gamma^{\textup{SPADE}}$ and $\beta^{\textup{SPADE}}$ on different channels of the intermediate SPADE layers during the second forward.
-We can see that, with prior semantic information as guidance, SPADE can learn modulating parameters which are spatially-adaptive.
-Such spatial-wise modulation can be well complementary to the channel-wise modulation accomplished by BN, and derives more discriminative activations which can largely benefit medical image segmentation.
+\textbf{Parameter sharing for the two-stage normalization:} To prove the necessity of network sharing except the normalization layers, we also implement our method by using different network parameters $\theta_s$ in the two training stages, similar to W-Net~\cite{xia2017w}.
+In this implementation, CateNorm and BN are deployed in two independent sub-networks, which are simply concatenated for training and testing.
+As shown in \tableautorefname~\ref{tab:network_share}, our method performs much better than W-Net with only about 50\% of the parameters.
+Besides, even only comparing the results in the first stage where only BN is used during inference, as shown in \tableautorefname~\ref{tab:both_improved}, our approach still outperforms the baseline by $0.24\%$ and $0.41\%$ in average Dice.
+Then in the second stage where CateNorm is used for inference, the performance can be further improved by $0.48\%$ and $0.53\%$.
+This indicates that by sharing the rest of the network parameters, the two normalization schemes can mutually benefit each other by leveraging both general and categorical statistics.

-\textbf{Where to add the DNRB?} As aforementioned in Section~\ref{sec:comparison_sota}, adding more DNRBs in the U-Net encoder can benefit both prostate segmentation and multi-organ segmentation, especially in multi-domain settings.
-This observation motivates us to further investigate where to add DNRB, as this can help us design better configurations of DualNorm-UNet which achieve higher performances without incurring much computation cost.

-Our U-Net architecture consists of 5 encoder blocks and 5 decoder blocks.
-By varying the position to add the DNRB from block 1 to 10, we compare the average Dice score on the BTCV dataset.
-As shown in Figure \ref{fig:where_abdominal}, adding the DNRB to the encoder (block index 1-5) always yields better performance than adding to the decoder (block index 6-10).
+\textbf{Adding CateNorm to the earlier encoder:} As shown in \S\ref{sec:comparison_sota}, adding more CateNorm in the U-Net encoder can benefit both prostate and multi-organ segmentation, especially under the multi-domain setting.
+This observation motivates us to further investigate where to add CateNorm, as this can help us design better configurations of CateNorm which achieve higher performance without incurring much computation cost.
+In our experiments, U-Net consists of 5 encoder blocks and 5 decoder blocks.
+By varying the position to add the CateNorm from blocks 1 to 10, we compare the average Dice score on the BTCV dataset.
+As shown in Appendix \figureautorefname~\ref{fig:where_abdominal}, CateNorm blocks are preferred to be set in early blocks (encoder).

-In general, the performance decreases as the block index increases.
-We believe that this is due to that the earlier layers in the encoder are better at extracting low-level features which are less discriminative than the decoded features.
-Therefore our dual normalization which incorporates semantic information naturally becomes a more favorable choice than BN for encoders.
+\textbf{Visualizing activations in CateNorm:} Appendix \figureautorefname~\ref{fig:Visualize_norm} visualizes the learned $\gamma^{\textup{CateNorm}}$ and $\beta^{\textup{CateNorm}}$ on different channels of the intermediate CateNorm layers during the second forward.
+With prior class information as guidance, CateNorm can modulate spatially-adaptive parameters.
+Such spatial-wise modulation can be complementary to the channel-wise modulation accomplished by BN, and derives more discriminative features that benefit segmentation.